A brief history of

-Jamón ibérico is a culinary masterpiece in Spain (península ibérica), made exclusively from the meat of black-hoofed (Pata Negra) Iberian pigs.
-The finest of all jamón ibérico—the classification of which is regulated by stringent Real Decreto del Reino de España guidelines—is made from a special breed of Iberian pigs that are fed at the last winter of their lives with only acorns, or bellotas, and free-range pasture.
-These animals are raised according to strict regulations, in turn rendering an end product that is some of the purest, most delicious food there is.
-This “jamón ibérico de bellota” accounts for just 5–6% of the total jamón ibérico output.
-The history of this delicacy—and the pigs that create it—is as richly textured as the product itself.
+Jamón Ibérico is a Spanish culinary masterpiece created solely from the meat of black-hoofed (Pata Negra) Iberian pigs.
+The finest of all jamón ibérico the classification of which is regulated by stringent Real Decreto del Reino de España guidelines is made from a special breed of Iberian pigs that are fed at the last winter of their lives with only acorns, or bellotas, and free-range pasture.
+These animals have been raised in accordance with strict guidelines, resulting in some purest, most delicious food available.
+This “jamón ibérico de bellota” accounts for just 5 to 6% of the total jamón ibérico output.
+The history of this delicacy, as well as the pigs who produce it, is as complex as the product itself.

 700,000 YEARS AGO

-Pigs bones found in Sierra de Atapuerca, shows that modern pigs (sus scrofa), were in Europe then.
-By that time, the Ata- puercans in their prehistoric Spanish caves were starting the great Iberian tradition.
+Pig bones discovered in the Sierra de Atapuerca indicate that modern pigs (sus scrofa) were present in Europe at the time.
+By that time, the Ata-puercans had begun the famous Iberian tradition in their prehistoric Spanish caves.

 9th CENTURY BCE